peakflo/pfMCP/src/servers/typeform/README.md

 # Typeform Server

-guMCP server implementation for interacting with Typeform forms and responses.
+pfMCP server implementation for interacting with Typeform forms and responses.

 ### Prerequisites